Rajiv Satyal: Comedic style

 Satyal's TV-clean act resonates with Middle America.
 Satyal did not do any ethnic humor at all during his first few years.

-It was Pete Sampras, then World No. 1 men's tennis player, who told Satyal to start doing Indian jokes.
+It was Pete Sampras, then the World No. 1 men's tennis player, who told Satyal to start doing Indian jokes.
 Satyal has described his performance style as alternatingly self-aggrandizing and self-deprecating.
 "I feel like growing up in Ohio, it made me kind of more of an everyman being able to relate to people in the heartland of the country.
 I think people on the coast have their own sensibility, but it's hard to know what works inland.
 A lot of comedians are like hurricanes; they knock it out on the coast, but when they come inland they die."
 The actress Eva Longoria once told Satyal she thought he was "hilarious".

 Satyal opened for the Indian prime minister Narendra Modi in front of 17,000 people in San Jose, California.

 Personal life

 Satyal's mother migrated to the US in 1970 and his father in 1971 from India.
 They are naturalized citizens.
 He has two brothers who are fraternal twins - Vikas and Rakesh.
 Rakesh Satyal is the author of Blue Boy.
 Satyal is friends with the SNL and Weeds star Kevin Nealon.
 Satyal's favorite book is The Catcher in the Rye.
 He is a Hindu of Indian Punjabi descent.

 Satyal proposed to Harsha Mistry, a Texas pharmacist, onstage at The Funny Bone in Newport, Kentucky, as he was opening for the former Saturday Night Live star Kevin Nealon.
 Satyal and Mistry were married in Austin, Texas, in July 2015.
-Several of Satyal's friends from the comedy world were in attendance, including the actor Ed Weeks from The Mindy Project and the superstar comedian Russell Peters, who did a set, and even took over the turntables to DJ.
+Several of Satyal's friends from the comedy world were in attendance, including the actor Ed Weeks from The Mindy Project and Russell Peters, who did a set, and even took over the turntables to DJ.
 Satyal joked during his wedding speech, "I finally got him to open for me."